+SUPPORT: Patrick Duggan

 PATRICK Duggan bought Epstein's guest house in Anfield Road specifically because of the regeneration he perceived would result from the football club.

-But as little progress appeared to put up banners outside the guest house, expressing his anger at what the club he support chib he supports outsi passionately was shou doing - or not doing.
-"He He explained his banners were?" to be intended to make the point he felt the name of Anfield was being shou traded upon across to?" the globe to bring cash into the club, when businesses who made Anfield what it was were struggling to survive.
+But as little progress appeared to be made, he began to put up banners outside the guest house, expressing his anger at what the club he supports passionately was doing - or not doing.

+He explained his banners were intended to make the point he felt the name of Anfield was being traded upon across the globe to bring cash into the club, when businesses who made Anfield what it was were struggling to survive.

 "The dereliction of the area seems to have worked in favour of the club, but not the community.
-Where houses were. there are chip wagons.
+Where houses were, there are chip wagons.
 Maybe it was strategic everything outside the ground should be devalued.

-"Much of the business it does seems to be with firms outside of the area, but local businesses should be prospering He said were he to meet with the new owners, he would "like to make sure they recognise our right to exist, to live here and make a living here in Anfield, because the last pair Tom Hicks and George Gillett] got away with it too long.
-"I would like to see them commit to monthly scheduled meetings with the residents and firms.
+"Much of the business it does seems to be with firms outside of the area, but local businesses should be prospering tro."
+He said were he to meet with the new owners, he would "like to make sure they recognise our right to exist, to live here and make a living here in Anfield, because the last pair [Tom Hicks and George Gillett] got away with it too long.
+"I would like to see

+"I would like to se them commit to monthly scheduled meetings with the residents and firms.

 "We should not be hearing things second hand or in the pages of the papers first.
+"We should be

 "We should be treated with respect and dignity."

-SUPPORT: Patrick Duggan Partners and communities were looking through different ends of the same telescope.
+Partners and communities were looking through different ends of the same telescope.
 Partners could not understand why communities wouldn't want to consider a bright ambitious future.
-Residents couldn't understand why partners were not dealing with the rats coming into their homes as a result of broken drains. nicola@so-mo.co.uk 07958766809 Registered in England: 9104338 Liverpool 2012-2015 Behavioural Opportunity (cont) Any intervention needed to:
+Residents couldn't understand why partners were not dealing with the rats coming into their homes as a result of broken drains.

+Behavioural Opportunity (cont)

+Any intervention needed to: